 —Sam and Sam Clark’s pork belly chicharrones de Cadiz at their restaurant Morito are an addictive celebration of everything that is good about cumin.
 The recipe is in the book attached to and named after the restaurant (and also online).

-—Justin Gellatly of Bread Ahead uses cardamom’s sweet qualities to great effect in his book Bread, Cake, Doughnut, Pudding.
+—Justin Gellatly, previously of Bread Ahead, uses cardamom’s sweet qualities to great effect in his book Bread, Cake, Doughnut, Pudding.
 Think cardamom and rum bananas, coconut and cardamom biscuits, and orange and cardamom ice cream.

 —Alternatively, take a look at the spiced yoghurt whole roast cauliflower recipe attached to this post.
 The coriander and cumin yoghurt marinade forms a crust on the cauliflower, which steams itself to perfection, before being bathed in a nutty, zesty rapeseed, lime and chilli dressing.
 Works both as a side and a centrepiece.